-- ► Keep within the specified pressure and temperature range. - ▶ Only use the measuring device in full compliance with the data on the nameplate and the general conditions listed in the Operating Instructions and supplementary documentation. - ► Based on the nameplate, check whether the ordered device is permitted for the intended use in the hazardous area (e.g. explosion protection, pressure vessel safety). - ► Use the measuring device only for media to which the process-wetted materials are sufficiently resistant. - ▶ If the measuring device is not operated at atmospheric temperature, compliance with the relevant basic conditions specified in the associated device documentation is absolutely essential: "Documentation" section → 🖺 7. - ► Protect the measuring device permanently against corrosion from environmental influences.
+- ▶ Only use the measuring device in full compliance with the data on the nameplate and the general conditions listed in the Operating Instructions and supplementary documentation. - ► Check the nameplate to verify if the device ordered can be put to its intended use in the approval-related area (e.g. explosion protection, pressure vessel safety). - ▶ Use the measuring device only for media against which the process-wetted materials are adequately resistant. - ▶ If the measuring device is not operated at atmospheric temperature, compliance with the relevant basic conditions specified in the associated device documentation is absolutely essential: "Documentation" section $\rightarrow \boxdot$ 7. - ► Protect the measuring device permanently against corrosion from environmental influences.